Hong Kong at a Glance

 People, Cities & Culture

-Among all of Hong Kong's public transportation, the most famous and celebrated is the famed Star Ferry.
+Among all of Hong Kong's modes of public transportation, the most famous and celebrated is the Star Ferry.
 Equal parts public transportation and tourist attraction, the Star Ferry's principal route travels across Victoria Harbour between Hong Kong Island and Kowloon.
 The ride boasts one of the most impressive views of the city's skyline, and has been rated among the 10 Most Exciting Ferry Rides by the Society of American Travel Writers.

 When to visit Hong Kong

 Given its seaside location, it’s no surprise that Hong Kong maintains a relatively humid environment throughout the year.
 However, this does vary from season to season, with spring and summer being the warmest and wettest, and fall and winter being drier and cooler.
-The fall, with its warm yet dry temperatures, offers some of the best weather, though Hong Kongians certainly don’t shy away from a little humidity.
+The fall, with its warm yet dry temperatures, offers some of the best weather, though Hong Kongers certainly don’t shy away from a little humidity.
 In the warmer months, the island’s beaches stay buzzing all day.

 Given the beautiful fall weather, October through December remains the most popular time to visit Hong Kong.
-During the fall, expect temperatures ranging from 20-25°C, and a dry and typhoon-free climate.
+During the fall, expect pleasant temperatures ranging from 20-25°C, and a dry and typhoon-free climate.

 Festivals and National Holidays

 Finally, Hong Kong National Day brings vibrant celebrations to this city island.
 Held on Oct 1 every year, National Day marks the founding of the People’s Republic of China in 1949.
-Expect an exciting day full of parades and parties, and be sure to gather along the harbour with locals at night for a fireworks display of monstrous proportions.
+Expect an exciting day full of parades and parties, and be sure to gather along the harbour with locals at night for a fireworks display of epic proportions.

 Where to travel in Hong Kong

-Otherwise known as Mount Austin or simply The Peak, Victoria Peak offers what is arguably the best panorama of the city.
+Otherwise known as Mount Austin or simply The Peak, Victoria Peak offers what is arguably the best panorama of the city -or any city.
 If you’ve ever seen a sweeping picture of the Hong Kong skyline from above, it was likely taken from atop The Peak.
 Ride the swift, modern tram up the slope of the mountain to reach its summit and make sure you've got your camera handy.

 One of the world’s deepest harbours, Victoria Harbour is situated between Hong Kong Island and Kowloon.
 What was once a strategic location instrumental in the city's establishment as a British colony, Victoria Harbour is now a visitor favourite thanks to its stunning skyline views and historical significance.
 The best way to explore it is aboard the Star Ferry, a historic route with a story as vivid as the harbour itself.